Good news, audience measurement on Ausha is changing ! Ausha is becoming IAB 2.1 certified! 🔥🔥🔥

 The IAB 2.1 standard is followed by the vast majority of podcast hosting sites and advertising agencies around the world.
 This allows them to compare the audience statistics shared by podcast creators, no matter where they are in the world. 🌏

-At Ausha, we already have the ACPM label, and adding the IAB 2.1 certification allows us to be even more demanding on the reliability and accuracy of our audience measurements.
+At Ausha, we already have the ACPM label, and adding the IAB 2.1 certification allows us to be even more precise with the reliability and accuracy of our audience measurements.

 How will listening be counted from now on?